n00mkrad/flowframes/README.md

 ## Installation

-* Download the latest version on [itch](https://nmkd.itch.io/flowframes) or, for the most recent beta versions, on [Patreon](https://www.patreon.com/n00mkrad).
-This repo does not provide downloads.
+* Download on [itch](https://nmkd.itch.io/flowframes) or, for the most recent beta versions, on [Patreon](https://www.patreon.com/n00mkrad).
+This repo does not provide builds.
 * Run Flowframes.exe
 * Select the components you want to install (certain packages are required, cannot be unticked)